top of page

 Transplanting

 Plant your dahlias outside after the last spring frost (early June for us in Thunder Bay).
-Loosen the soil and add compost or fertilizer, then plant the tuber about 3" below the soil surface with the sprouts upright.
-Press the soil firmly around the tuber and water well.
-Dahlias do best planted directly in the ground or raised beds, but do not thrive in a pot
+Loosen the soil and add compost or fertilizer, then plant the tuber about 2" below the soil surface with the sprouts upright.
+Press the soil firmly around the tuber and water.
+Dahlias do best planted directly in the ground or raised beds, but do not thrive in a pot!

 Sun Requirements